metahoof/docs/docs/whitepaper/creator-program.md

 Every approved creator gets a unique referral code or link that tracks user activity in-game.

 **When do I get paid?**
-Rewards are distributed periodically in $UOS, based on verified in-game actions.
+Rewards are distributed periodically in UOS, based on verified in-game actions.

 **Can I promote anywhere?**
 Yes!
 Social media, videos, blogs, Discord—you choose where to activate your community.